 Optimum seedbed conditions will ensure good germination and emergence.
 Drill the peas about one inch deep.
 Secada peas will also work well under a minimum tillage situation.

 Blackhawk arrowleaf clover was developed by Dr. G. R. Smith with Texas A&M Agrilife Research in Overton, Texas.
 Advanced dark seeded selections from Yucchi, Amclo, and...Learn More

 Intermediate tetraploid ryegrass

-Boost perennial type tetraploid ryegrass is an exciting new variety developed for producing huge yields of highly nutritious, palatable forage.
-Whether used in pasture or...Learn More
+Boost intermediate tetraploid ryegrass is an exciting new variety developed by OreGro research for producing high yields of highly nutritious, palatable forage.
+Whether...Learn More

 Companion ladino white clover was developed by OreGro research.
 Selected from an extensive collection gathered in late summer from pastures and fields in the Willamette...Learn More

 DH-3 diploid annual ryegrass is the result of a polycross between Marshall, Ribeye, and TAM90 annual ryegrasses.
 DH-3 combines the quick establishment and forage yield of...Learn More